9 FAM 302.12

 9 FAM 302.12-5(B)(1) (U) In General

 (U) Normally, you can presume that an applicant voting in a U.S. political election did so in violation of some law or ordinance.
 The applicant should be provided every opportunity to prove that election regulations permitted their participation.
-If, however, you seek verification of those voting requirements, or if a case arises in which you have any question of this ground of ineligibility, you should submit an AO to L/CA. See 9 FAM 302.12-5(C) for more information on AOs.
+If, however, you seek verification of those voting requirements, or if a case arises in which you have any question of this ground of ineligibility, submit an AO to L/CA. See 9 FAM 302.12-5(C) for more information on AOs.

 9 FAM 302.12-5(B)(2) (U) Applicability